Anees-ur-Rehman-1/DevOps-repo/week 03/DevOps Behaviours.md

-Examples of DevOps behaviors include:
+Some other Examples of DevOps behaviors include:
+•	Multidisciplinary:
-•	Multidisciplinary: “Team members actively pick up each other’s tasks when they see a team member is too busy or unavailable”
+“Team members actively pick up each other’s tasks when they see a team member is too busy or unavailable”

+•	Transparency:
-•	Transparency: “The team publishes real-time progress reports on the floor monitors”
+“The team publishes real-time progress reports on the floor monitors”

+•	Ownership:
-•	Ownership: “The Product Owner drives the demos and adequately informs all his/her stakeholders regarding progress and deliverables”
+“The Product Owner drives the demos and adequately informs all his/her stakeholders regarding progress and deliverables”

+•	Prioritization:
-•	Prioritization: “The PO and TMs jointly discuss at least once per sprint the prioritization of the work on both functional and non-functional work items”
+“The PO and TMs jointly discuss at least once per sprint the prioritization of the work on both functional and non-functional work items”

+•	Improve:
-•	Improve: “Every severe incident is followed by a blameless postmortem, where everyone involved shares ideas & opportunities for improvement”
+“Every severe incident is followed by a blameless postmortem, where everyone involved shares ideas & opportunities for improvement”

-•	Fail safe: “All managers openly reward the identification, prevention ánd resolution of errors.”
+•	Fail safe:
+“All managers openly reward the identification, prevention ánd resolution of errors.”